History of Vietnam: French Indochina and Vietnamese nationalism (1887–1945)

+Second World War and Independence Declaration

-During World War II, Japan invaded Indochina in 1940, keeping the Vichy French colonial administration in place as a puppet.
-In 1941 Nguyễn Ái Quốc, now known as Hồ Chí Minh, arrived in northern Vietnam to form the Việt Minh Front, and it was supposed to be an umbrella group for all parties fighting for Vietnam's independence, but was dominated by the Communist Party.
-The Việt Minh had a modest armed force and during the war worked with the American Office of Strategic Services (OSS) to collect intelligence on the Japanese.
+During World War II, the Japanese army invaded Indochina in September 1940, keeping the Vichy French colonial administration in place as a puppet.
+In 1941 Ho Chi Minh arrived in northern Vietnam to form the Viet Minh Front.
+Although it was supposed to be an umbrella group for all elements fighting for Vietnam's independence and democratic republic, it was de facto dominated by the Communist Party.
+The Viet Minh had a modest armed force and during the war worked with the American Office of Strategic Services (OSS) to collect intelligence on the Japanese.

-On March 9, 1945, the Japanese removed Vichy France's control of Indochina, and created the short-lived Empire of Vietnam with Bảo Đại as the emperor.
+On 9 March 1945, the Japanese removed Vichy France's control of Indochina.
+Under Japanese military occupation, emperor Bảo Đại declared the short-lived Empire of Vietnam with Trần Trọng Kim as the Prime Minister.
 A famine broke out in 1944–45, leaving from 600,000 to 2,000,000 dead.

-Japan's defeat by the World War II Allies created a power vacuum for Vietnamese nationalists of all parties to seize power in August 1945, forcing Emperor Bảo Đại to abdicate and ending the Nguyễn dynasty.
-On September 2, 1945, Hồ Chí Minh read the Proclamation of Independence of the Democratic Republic of Vietnam in Ba Đình flower garden, now known as Ba Đình square, officially creating the Democratic Republic of Vietnam.
-Their success in staging uprisings and in seizing control of most of the country by September 1945 was partially undone, however, by the return of the French a few months later.
+Japan's defeat by the World War II Allies created a power vacuum for Vietnamese nationalists of all parties to seize power in August 1945, forcing Emperor Bảo Đại to abdicate and ending the Nguyễn dynasty on 25 August.
+On 2 September 1945, Ho Chi Minh of the communist Viet Minh read the Proclamation of Independence of the Democratic Republic of Vietnam (DRV) in Ba Đình flower garden, now known as Ba Đình square, officially creating the Democratic Republic of Vietnam.